yonis-savary/sharp-php/Docs/logic/middlewares.md

 Now, let's assume you have 50 controller methods in your app, it's now 100 lines of code to write !

-If, someday, your authentication system change, you now have to edit/copy-paste 100 times your new code, which is a very tedious task to do
+If, someday, your authentication system change, you now have to edit/copy-paste 100 times your new code, which is very tedious

 Using middlewares, you just have to write your code once, and group your routes with your middleware.
 And so, the day it changes again, you only have to edit your middleware class.